machinekoder/pickit-docs/docs/faq/general/how-to-teach-a-good-model.rst

 Clean (no outlier points)
 -------------------------

-When teaching the model it is important that only points that belong to the object are included.
+When teaching the model it is important that only points that belong to the part are included.
+Avoid surrounding points not belonging to the part.
-All other points of the suroundings should be filtered away by the :ref:`region-of-interest` (ROI) box before teaching the model.
+When you first teach a model, it will contain all points in the :ref:`Region of Interest (ROI) <region-of-interest>`, but it's possible to modify its boundaries by :ref:`cropping or expanding the model cloud <crop-and-expand-model>`.
-In the example below the ROI box was set to a too low value.
+In the example below, the bounding box around the model is too large, and unexpectedly captures the three ROI markers that surround the part.
-Now, the ROI markers that are lying next to the object are considered as part of the object.
-Whenever a detection is triggered Pickit will look both for the part and for the markers lying next to it.
-If these markers are missing in a new scene (which is quite likely) it will have a big effect on the matching score.
+When including unexpected regions of the scene in the part model, Pickit will also look for them, which will affect negatively detection results.

 .. image:: /assets/images/faq/how-to-good-model-unclean.png